Działdowo: World War II

 During the German Nazi - Russian Soviet invasion of Poland in 1939 that began World War II, the town was invaded by Germany, and then the Einsatzgruppe V entered to commit crimes against the Polish population.
 Under German occupation, the town was annexed back into the Neidenburg District by Nazi Germany.
 The German minority in the town formed the Selbstschutz death squad that captured and tortured Polish leaders and members of the political and cultural elites before murdering them.
 Only some of the local Polish activists were caught by the Germans, as most fled and hid under assumed names in the General Government (German-occupied central Poland).

 In 1939, the occupiers established the Dulag Soldau prisoner-of-war camp for captured Polish soldiers at the pre-war Polish military barracks.
-In December 1939 it was converted into a camp for Polish civilians arrested during the Intelligenzaktion, which later became the Soldau concentration camp, at which 10,000-13,000 prisoners out of 30,000 were murdered.
+In December 1939 it was converted into a camp for Polish civilians arrested during the Intelligenzaktion, which later became the Soldau concentration camp, at which 10,000–13,000 prisoners out of 30,000 were murdered.
 The first mass transport of Polish prisoners came to the camp from the nearby Ciechanów County in December 1939, and those were the victims of the first mass execution in the camp.
 The Germans also operated two forced labour camps in the town.
 In 1943 in Warsaw, activists from Działdowo established the secret Masurian Research Institute (Mazurski Instytut Badawczy), which was part of the Polish Secret Teaching Organization.

 The town was heavily damaged during the fighting on the Eastern Front.
+The Soviet NKVD operated an assembly point for captured Polish resistance members in the town, who were then deported to Siberia.
+The Poles either returned to Poland later on, or died in Soviet captivity.
 It was then restored to Poland.

+Present day

+The city became a part of the Warsaw Voivodeship in 1945, a part of Olsztyn Voivodeship in 1950, a part of Ciechanów Voivodeship in 1975 and a part of Warmian-Masurian Voivodeship in 1999.